Important causes of Gingivitis is poor oral hygiene

 - Mouth wash helps rinse plaque in between your teeth.

-- Professional dental hygienist visits is important too.
+- Professional dental hygienist visits are important too.

 - Stop smoking immediately.